Cetatea Albă County

 Cetatea Albă County was a county (județ) of Romania between 1925 and 1938 and between 1941 and 1944, in Bessarabia, with the capital city at Cetatea Albă.
 It had an area of 7595 sqkm and a population of 340,459 as of the 1930 census.

 Geography

 The county was located in the eastern part of Greater Romania, in the south of the historical region of Bessarabia.
-Currently, the territory of the former county is partly administered by Odessa Oblast of Ukraine.
-It was bordered to the west by Cahul County, to the north by Tighina County, to the south by Ismail County, to the east by the Odessa Oblast of the USSR, and in the southeast the county bordered the Black Sea.
+Currently, the territory of the former county is partly administered by Odesa Oblast of Ukraine.
+It was bordered to the west by Cahul County, to the north by Tighina County, to the south by Ismail County, to the east by the Odesa Oblast of Ukraine, and in the southeast the county bordered the Black Sea.

 Administration

 The county originally consisted of six districts (plăși):